Developers

 POST /api/sendMessage

-This endpoint handles message exchanges between your Agent and Service Desk, supporting contextual information and specialized response types.
+This POST endpoint handles message exchanges between your Agent and Help Desk, supporting contextual information and specialized response types.

 Request Format

-The Service Desk sends a flat array of messages where the last message is the current user request.
+The Help Desk makes a POST requets to the agent's chat endpoint, and sends a flat array of messages in the body, where the last message is the current user request.
 All previous messages provide conversation context.

 {